 Attendance Allowance (AA) – 0800 731 0122

 Attendance Allowance is a tax free, non means tested benefit for someone who suffers from an illness/disability and has care and/or supervision needs.
-To qualify you must be 65yrs or over old when applying and have had a need for at least 6 months and expect to have needs for at least another 6 months.
+To qualify you must be state pension age when applying and have had a need for at least 6 months and expect to have needs for at least another 6 months.
 There are special rules for people with a short life expectancy, when the qualifying period does not apply.
-Attendance Allowance may be awarded at one of two rates;
+Attendance Allowance may be awarded at one of two rates (2023/24);

-Disability Living Allowance has been replaced by Personal Independence payment for people aged between 16 and 64 yrs.
-No new claims for DLA, however someone who was already 65 years old on the 8th April 2013 and in receipt of DLA will continue to receive it (for the length of the award and providing they still meet the qualifying criteria) and it can be upgraded providing the qualifying criteria are met.
+Disability Living Allowance (DLA) has been replaced by Personal Independence payment.
+There are no new claims for DLA, however if you were born on or before 8 April 1948 and in receipt of DLA you will continue to receive it (for the length of the award and providing you still meet the qualifying criteria) and it can be upgraded as needs change providing the qualifying period and criteria are met.

-These are just a few of the many benefits often left unclaimed;
+These are just a few of the many benefits left unclaimed:

 - Funeral Payments